-To reduce risk to the nation’s critical infrastructure, the Department of Homeland Security, National Protection and Programs Directorate, Office for Bombing Prevention (OBP) develops and delivers a diverse curriculum of training to:
+To reduce risk to the nation’s critical infrastructure, the Department of Homeland Security, National Protection and Programs Directorate, Office of Infrastructure Protection's Office for Bombing Prevention (OBP) develops and delivers a diverse curriculum of training to:

 - Build nationwide counter-improvised explosive device (IED) core capabilities.

 Coordinated through state homeland security officials and training offices, OBP courses educate on strategies to prevent, protect against, respond to, and mitigate bombing incidents.
 Federal, state, local, tribal, and territorial participants include: